oscar-foxtrot/University-stuff/AVL_tree_practice/README.md

 # A bit of practice
-A bit of practice performing operations with binary trees and,
+A bit of practice performing operations with a binary tree and,
 most importantly, balancing it so as  it corresponds to the definition of an AVL tree